vibhanshu-mishra/tsd-mcp/README.md

 Built by **Vibhanshu Mishra, PE** — Structural Engineer at AG&E Structural Engineers, Austin TX.

-Specializing in steel and mission-critical structures.
+Specialising in steel and mission-critical structures.
 Building AI tools for a niche where none existed.

----

-## License

-MIT License — free to use, modify, and share.